 Brussels Airlines is Belgium's national airline, connecting the capital of Europe to more than 70 destinations, whereof 15 in Africa, the continent that Brussels Airlines carries closes to its heart.
-Moreover, Brussels Airlines offers 54 destinations in Europe and 2 in North America.
-The company employs 3,300 employees and operates 38 aircraft.
+Moreover, Brussels Airlines offers 60 destinations in Europe, 2 in North America and Tel Aviv.
+The company employs 3,100 employees and operates 38 aircraft.

 In view of the global coronavirus pandemic, Brussels Airlines has committed itself to the strictest health safety measures in aviation worldwide, following the recommendations of EASA (European Air Safety Agency).
 Since the outbreak of the coronavirus, the Belgian airline operates an adapted flight schedule that is based on market demand and that takes into account the travel restrictions of the different authorities.

 Thanks to its no-compromise positioning, Brussels Airlines combines competitive all-flexible fares with the highest service quality.
 With yearly changing Belgian Star Chefs, its wide offer of Belgian food and drinks and the six Belgian Icons, Brussels Airlines is acting as a real ambassador of its country, bringing the world to Belgium and the best of Belgium to the world.